sc0v0ne/LearnAI/ml/data_prep.md

 ## Encoding Categorical Features

-Machine learning algorithms and deep learning neural networks require that input and output variables are numbers.
+Most machine learning algorithms and deep learning neural networks require that input and output variables are numbers [11].

 This means that categorical data must be encoded to numbers before we can use it to fit and evaluate a model.